alexpevzner/sane-airscan/README.md

-# WARNING WARNING WARNING WARNING

-This project is a "development/unstable" branch of the [sane-airscan](https://github.com/alexpevzner/sane-airscan/) project, forked for convenience into the separate repository.
-New major features are developed here, and then merged back to sane-airscan.
-It is not intended for common use.

 # sane-airscan -- SANE backend for AirScan (eSCL) and WSD document scanners

 Similar to how most modern network printers support "driverless" printing,